eboukamza/google-drive-migration-tool/README.md

 As described in the guide
 - Create Credentials of type OAuth client ID
-- Save the downloaded JSON file as `credentials.json`, and move the file to your working directory.
+- Create an .env file from .env template (cp .env_template .env) and set up from Oauth Credentials.

 References
 ---